Frequently Asked Questions

 I noticed you’re not using [some ORM framework].
 Why not?

 One of the requirements back in the day was to simply work with the existing data structures of v8.x, a Webforms app.
 In that sense, the data plumbing was already pretty well established and known to work, and it has followed all the way up through the Core version.
 My opinion is that ORM’s tend to be leaky abstractions that never work in the black box way that you would hope.
 I have adopted Dapper though, which covers the core use case that you’re really after anyway: Mapping parameters to queries and results to objects.
-One doesn’t have to write actual SQL all that often.
+One doesn’t have to write actual SQL all that often, so using an ORM doesn’t provide a ton of value.

 You don’t name your async methods with the Async